Tax Credits for Higher Education

-You could be eligible for a tax credit and/or the Higher Education Tuition and Fees Deduction for qualified tuition and related expense you have paid under one of these three tax benefits designed to help students or their parents finance their post-secondary education:
+Saving money on college costs with tax credits for higher education You could be< eligible for a tax credit and/or the Higher Education Tuition and Fees Deduction for qualified tuition and related expense you have paid under one of these three tax benefits designed to help students or their parents finance their post-secondary education:

 - Lifetime Learning Tax Credit, available to students who take one or more classes from a college or university to pursue an undergraduate or graduate degree, certificate, other recognized credential, or to acquire or improve job skills;

 - Hope Scholarship Tax Credit (“Hope”), available to students who are enrolled in one of the first two years of post-secondary education and are carrying at least a half-time workload while pursuing an undergraduate degree, certificate, or other recognized credential; and

 - Higher Education Tuition and Fees Deduction, available to tax filers whose modified Adjusted Gross Income (AGI) is too high to qualify for the Hope and Lifetime Learning Tax Credits.

 The above information may or may not reflect recent revisions in IRS regulations.
 The IRS web site at www.irs.gov contains more information.
 Please check with your tax preparer/advisor to ensure that you have the most recent information available.

 Consent for the electronic delivery of 1098-T's and more information is available on TigerPAWS student web site at https://tigerpaws.trinity.edu.